-Qualitative Disclosure a) Views of BOD on system to reduce Liquidity Risk Liquidity risk is considered as the core risk factor in banking operation.
-Our BOD has a conscious eye on the liquidity condition of the bank.
+Qualitative a) Views of BOD on Liquidity risk is considered as the core risk factor in banking Disclosure a) system to reduce operation.
+Our BOD has a conscious eye on the liquidity Liquidity Risk condition of the bank.
 To reduce liquidity risk BOD has specified the maximum level of some liquidity ratios as per Bangladesh Bank guideline such as Advance Deposit Ratio, Maximum cumulative Outflow (MCO), Liquidity Coverage Ratio (LCR) & Net Stable Funding Ratio (NSFR).
 To mitigate liquidity risk BOD has approved total commitment limit.
 BOD has also approved a Liquidity Contingency Plan (LCP) to meet the fund requirements in liquidity crisis situation.
 To monitor the liquidity risk & manage it properly, Treasury Division prepares a liquidity position sheet on daily basis for onward submission to the Honorable Chairman.
-Methods used to measure Liquidity risk National Bank Ltd. measures liquidity risk by calculating some key ratios of liquidity measure.
+Methods used to National Bank Ltd. measures liquidity risk by calculating some measure Liquidity risk key ratios of liquidity measure.
 The ratios we use to measure liquidity risk are- Advance Deposit Ratio (ADR); Liquidity Coverage Ratio (LCR); Net Stable Funding Ratio (NSFR); Structural Liquidity Profile (SLP); Maximum Cumulative Outflow (MCO) & unused commitment.
 Liquidity Risk measurement system National Bank Ltd. is addressing its liquidity risk mainly through ALCO meeting.
 Different aspects of both Micro & Macro environment, which is articulated in ALCO paper, regarding liquidity risk has analyzed in ALCO meeting.
 Based on the discussion & analysis, corrective decision & reactive measure has taken to manage liquidity risk.
 Additionally, bank has a BOD approved Contingency Management Team (CMT) headed by Honorable Managing Director.
 This team is responsible to assess the level of crisis & steps to be taken to overcome the crisis.

 Policies and processes for mitigating liquidity risk To manage liquidity risk, we closely monitor the correlation between the growth of loan & advance with the growth of deposit.
 To mitigate liquidity risk, National Bank Ltd. firstly eyeing for deposit mobilization.
-Afterward, we consider our next options like-borrow from money market, Foreign Currency SWAP, sale of securities etc. We have a BOD approved Contingency Funding Plan (LFP) which addresses alternative funding if initial projections of funding sources and uses are incorrect or if a liquidity crisis arises.
+Afterward, we consider our next options like- borrow from money market, Foreign Currency SWAP, sale of securities etc. We have a BOD approved Contingency Funding Plan (LFP) which addresses alternative funding if initial projections of funding sources and uses are incorrect or if a liquidity crisis arises.
 This contingency plan helps to ensure that the Bank can prudently and efficiently manage routine & extra ordinary fluctuations in liquidity.

-Quantitative Disclosure b) Liquidity Coverage Ratio 108.07% Net Stable funding Ratio 114.51% Stock of High Quality Liquidity Asset 8,158.75 Total net cash outflows over the next 30 calendar days 7,549.50 Available amount of stable funding 44,770.27 Required amount of stable funding 39,098.79
+Quantitative Disclosure b) Liquidity Coverage Ratio 88.61%

+Net Stable Funding Ratio (NSFR) 116.95%

+Stock of High Quality Liquid Assets 3,761.20

+Total net cash outflows over the next 30 calendar days 4,244.67

+Available amount of stable funding 37,232.45

+Required amount of stable funding 31,836.60